browniebroke/deezer-python/CONTRIBUTING.md

 ## Create a New Release

-The deployment should be automated and can be triggered from the Semantic Release workflow in Github.
+The deployment should be automated and can be triggered from the Semantic Release workflow in GitHub.
 The next version will be based on [the commit logs][commit-log].
-This is done by [python-semantic-release] via a Github action.
+This is done by [python-semantic-release] via a GitHub action.

 [issues page]: https://github.com/browniebroke/deezer-python/issues
 [Poetry]: https://python-poetry.org/